zephyrproject-rtos/zephyr/samples/boards/nrf52/power_mgr/README.rst

 1. Open UART terminal.
 2. Power Cycle Device.
-3. Device will enter into Low Power Modes.
+3. Device will simulate the effect of power mode states on sleeps of various durations.
-4. Press Button 1 on device to enter deep sleep state.
+4. Device will turn itself off using deep sleep state 1.
+Press Button 1 to wake the device.
-5. Press Button 2 on device to wake up from deep sleep state.

 Sample Output
 =================